arieloren/Drug_Response_Analysis/README.md

 # Drug Response Analysis: Gene Expression & Patient Metadata

-This repository contains the solution to the take-home exam for a Data Scientist position.
+This repository contains Drug Response Analysis .
 The goal is to analyze gene expression and clinical metadata to predict treatment response (Responder vs. Non-Responder) in an autoimmune disease study.

 ## Table of Contents
 1. [Overview](#overview)